dennisfrymire/project-3-cocktail-app/README.md

-# BarCode - a Cocktail Search and Libary App
+# BarCode - a Cocktail Search and Library App

 ## Concept